cython/cython/docs/src/userguide/faq.rst

   In Cython versions before 3.1, you also had to pass the option ``--no-c-in-traceback`` or set the option ``c_line_in_traceback=False``.

+* If you do not need docstrings of python functions and classes you can disable including docstrings to final binary with the  :data:`Cython.Compiler.Options.docstrings` option.

 ----------

 How well is Unicode supported?